microbiomedata/nmdc-schema/src/docs/typecode_table.md

 Todo:

+- Document criteria for "good typecodes"
-- Continue to add typecode to classes that are curently just inheriting general typecodes.
+- Continue to add typecode to classes that are currently just inheriting general typecodes.
 - Investigate which of these classes have identifiers that will actually appear on the Data Portal.
 Classes that are more behind-the-scenes (however were are going to rigorously define that) may require less deliberation.
 - Automate build and deploy of this table